Why is there an unfiled amount on the GST Reconciliation report?

 You might see an unfiled amount in your GST Reconciliation report for these reasons.

-If there's a large difference, check the GST on the GST Calculation Worksheet against the GST Audit Report.
+If there's a large difference, check the period's transactions in the GST Audit Report.

 Transactions entered or edited in a GST period after the BAS was published in Xero